ivangelemerov/SRE_Cloud_computing_AWS/README.md

 - make sure WSL2 is selected when installing
 - then follow this to enable Hyper-V
   - https://www.asus.com/support/FAQ/1038245/
-  - `NOTE: this only works for my motherboard, will have to check the exact steps for specific motherboards`
+  - `NOTE: this only works for my motherboard, will have to check the exact steps for other motherboards`
 - then starting docker will give a prompt to update linux kernel (might be called something else I forgot)
   - follow the link, complete step 4, which is the one to install the file needed for update
 - after that, docker should run fine